naveenc7/horiseon-code-refractor/README.md

 3. CSS organized in relation to position in HTML with Comments
 4. Spacing was introduced in HTML in order for clarity/visibility of code.
 5. Footer section was removed/commented out as Solved JPEG did not include Footer section.
+6. Link reference added so all navigation links work.
+7. Correct Form of Semantic Language introduced.
+8. CSS correctly formatted for semantic language
 ## Links

 ## Screenshots